bricktoast/bricktoast.github.io/about.md

 These experiences taught me early on that I deserved to be treated with dignity and respect, and that advocating for myself—even if uncomfortable—was non-negotiable.
 Standing up to adults, people meant to protect me, became a part of my identity.
 My disability forced me to be “loudly different,” even when I longed for quiet acceptance.

 Years later, as a woman in STEM, I found similar challenges.
 Once again, I had to embrace being “loudly different,” even when it was difficult.
 But I am no longer that fearful child learning to speak up.
-I am still the curious girl who asked her grandmother about the world and her grandfather about the stars, but now I am driven by a deeper purpose.
+I am, however, still the curious girl who asked her grandmother about the world and her grandfather about the stars.

 Today, as a marginalized identity in STEM, I am acutely aware of the need for scientific [outreach.](/outreach) To me, SETI—the Search for Extraterrestrial Intelligence—is a form of outreach within astronomy.
 It represents our willingness to embrace the unknown, hoping we will encounter beings who are “loudly different” and letting them know they are not alone.